-So, you’ve heard about equity release, and you’re wondering what it entails?
-So, let’s discuss it in a bit more detail.
+So, you’ve heard about equity release, and are wondering what it entails.
+Great, let’s discuss it in a bit more detail.
 What exactly is equity release?

 Considering Equity Release?

-If you’re considering equity release as a way to borrow some money, there are a few things you’ll need to know before making that decision.
-To help you with this life-changing decision, feel free to use the ERIR Calculator!
+If you’re considering equity release as a way to borrow some money, there are a few things you’ll need to know before deciding.

 We’ll answer all your questions » Request a Free Call Back from Experts.

-Now, if you’re confident that equity release is for you, feel free to request a quote from a few providers, weigh them up and make your final decision.
+Now, if you’re confident that equity release is for you, it’s crucial to request quotes from multiple providers so that you can weigh them up and make your final decision.

-What Should You Know About the Types of Equity Release?
+What you should Know About the Types of Equity Release?

 1. Lifetime Mortgage

-The first type of equity release is a lifetime mortgage.
+The first type of equity release scheme is known as a lifetime mortgage.
 This type lets you take out a mortgage on your home if it’s your primary residence.
-However, you will remain the owner.
-You’ll have the option to ringfence part of your property for your family to inherit.
-You can also make repayments or let the interest increase.
+However, you’ll retain full ownership.
+You can also make repayments towards the loan or let the interest build up.
+You’ll also have the option to ringfence part of your property for your family to inherit.

-Better yet, if there’s any loan amount or any accrued interest, it’ll be paid back when you pass away or need long-term medical care.
+So, any accrued interest will be paid back when you pass away or move into a home for long-term medical care.

 2. Home Reversion

-The second type is a home reversion, which means you sell some of your property or your whole property.
-You can sell it to someone like a home reversion provider, and they’ll pay you a lump sum for it, but they can also pay you in regular payments.
+The second type is known as a home reversion scheme, which allows you to sell a percentage of your property or your entire property.
+The buyer will be a home reversion scheme provider, and they’ll pay you a lump sum or regular payments.
 It’s your choice.
-However, you have to be at least 60 years old to apply for this.
+However, you have to be at least 60 years old to apply.

-You can live in that property until you pass away without paying rent.
-The only catch is that you have to keep the property in good order and ensure it.
-There’s also the option to ringfence a section of the property for inheritance in the future.
+You can live in your home until you pass away without paying rent or making payments toward the loan.
+The only catch is that you have to keep the property in good order and insured.

 The Benefits & Drawbacks

-Let’s say your retirement income won’t be enough to sustain you like you thought it would, then equity release can be a significant saving!
+If your retirement income won’t be enough to sustain you (like you thought it would), then equity release can make all the difference in the world.

-- You get cash when you need it, but you can still live in your current property.
+- You get cash when you need it, no questions asked.